carlosvega/httpDissector/README.md

  - Added log option for memory and read speed information.
  - At the end of each file the speed in packets/sec is printed
  - Added packets/sec info to the log
+ - The father acted as a seeder of children.
+One child per file but one after another.
+The child dies after processing the file and the father sows another child for the next file.
+Now this system have changed.
+No more children.
+Just a lonely father that processes all the files by himself one after another.
+ - In the previous version the hash table was destroyed after processing a file.
+So if a file has a request which is satisfied in another file, the dissector will never know and will discard that strange response.
+But now the table is not destroyed so the above problem disappears.
+ - Now the progress bar represents the progress for the list of files instead of file per file as before.
+ - The final output message has been simplified.

 ### Problems to solve